Teachers

 Anne Julie Paille

 Originally from La Bretagne in France, Anne Julie has traveled extensively the past 20 years and has enjoyed learning new languages and cultures and currently lives in Ecuador.
-She has taught French for the past 15 years, including for the Alliances Francaises of Toronto and of Loja, Ecuador and also teaches Spanish as a foreign language.
+She has taught French for the past 15 years, including for the Alliances Francaises of Toronto and of Loja, Ecuador, and also teaches Spanish as a foreign language.
 She adapts her methodology to each student, always trying to make the student comfortable and confident and likes to share anecdotes to make learning easier.
 Anne Julie is passionate about animals and recently received her diploma as an assistant veternarian.

 Melody Pao

 A bona fide Francophile, Melody lives in Paris and has been in love with the French language and cultures since childhood.
 She studied French at Wellesley College, holds an MA in French literature from Middlebury College, and an MA in Teaching Foreign Language at the Middlebury Institute of International Studies in Monterey.
 She has been teaching adolescents and adults for over five years and most recently taught at Stevenson School, where she rebuilt the entire French curriculum from scratch.
-A true polyglot, she can speak Mandarin Chinese, Spanish, and Italian, in addition to French and English.
+A true polyglot, she speaks Mandarin Chinese, Spanish, and Italian, in addition to French and English.
 Prior to teaching, she worked in fundraising and arts administration.

 Christian Patiño Alzate